Corionis/CorionisServiceManager/README.md

 # Corionis Service Manager

+**Note**: There is a *new* implementation available - [Corionis Service Manager.NET](https://github.com/Corionis/CorionisServiceManager.NET) that is a complete re-write in Microsoft C# and .NET and has a few new features.
+Check it out!

 **Note:** This is the development section of the project.
 For the release files go to the [Corionis Service Manager user site](https://corionis.github.io/CorionisServiceManager/).